margotbloemen/TaD_Frankenstein/README.md

 ## **Credits**
 - **Author**: Margot Bloemen
-- **Supervisors**: Dr. Lamyk Bekius and Dr. Nooshin Shahidzadeh Asadi
+- **Supervisors**: Prof. Lamyk Bekius and Prof. Nooshin Shahidzadeh Asadi

 This project was inspired by the Bodleian Library’s digital edition of *Frankenstein* and aims to contribute to the field of digital humanities by blending creativity with scholarly precision.